Associate Professor, Department of Psychiatry and Behavioral Sciences, College of Medicine, University of Arkansas for Medical Sciences

 Director, MIRECC Implementation, Design and Analysis Support (MIDAS) Team, VA South Central Mental Illness Research, Education and Clinical Center, Central Arkansas Veterans Healthcare System

-Acting Director, Pilot Studies Program, VA South Central Mental Illness Research, Education and Clinical Center, Central Arkansas Veterans Healthcare System
+Assistant Director for Research, VA South Central Mental Illness Research, Education and Clinical Center (MIRECC), Central Arkansas Veterans Healthcare System

 Dr. Fischer is an epidemiologist and mental health services researcher.
 She served as the founding chair of the Department of Epidemiology in UAMS’s Fay W. Boozman College of Public Health.
 Dr. Fischer’s research has focused on outcomes of care for individuals with schizophrenia, facilitators of sustained involvement in care, and involvement of family members in care for individuals with SMI or PTSD.
 Her most recent research focuses on the association of attitudes toward healthcare treatment-seeking and rural-urban differences in utilization of mental health services.